-Take time to collect feedback from your staff and families on their experience of the process, asking questions such as:
+Take time to collect feedback from your staff and families on their experience of the process, asking such as:

-- ✓ Is the process seamless and transparent to families? - ✓ Do Front-Door staff have the level of decision-making they need to expedite access to services? - ✓ Do Back-Door staff have enough information from program staff to make good decisions regarding allocation of funds? - ✓ Do your funders feel confident that you are spending their money appropriately and achieving good outcomes?
+- ✓ Is the process seamless and invisible to the families? - ✓ Do Front Door staff have the level of decision-making they need to expedite access to services?

+- ✓ Do Back Door staff have enough information from the program staff to make good decisions regarding allocation of funds? - ✓ Do your funders feel confident that you are spending their money appropriately and achieving good outcomes?